Peck's personal Web site

 the Col at 2804m.
 We're bound for the horizon just right of center and eventually

 to Arolla.
-Long day in prospect.
+A long day in prospect.

 it's got to be done.
 Let's get started.
 Who's got the lunch?

 Not again.
-No lunch and besides, my feet hurt."
+Besides, my feet hurt.

+Uh-oh.
 Blisters.
 Sir Charles tries to soothe his inflamed piggies.

 People's Blisters offer a welcome pause to catch one's breath.